Learning how to deal with caregiver stress is an important skill that family caregivers can learn in order to improve their own health and wellbeing.

 - Think about how you feel being here.

-- Try to stay in this spot for as long as you need to feel a sense of calm.
+- Try to stay in this spot until you feel a sense of calm.

 8. Get a massage to relieve tension

 Experiencing gentle touch helps reduce the level of stress and anxiety that we experience.
 The technique of massage is just one form of touch that helps to relieve tension, stress, and pain throughout the body.

 There are many types of massage techniques and you might want to test a few out to find one that most benefits you.
 Remember that massage is a form of therapy so consult with your health care provider before you begin to address any concerns or restrictions.

 When selecting a massage therapist ensure that they are registered with the appropriate governing body and verify that they have received academic training and have satisfied all of the requirements in order to practice as a Registered Massage Therapist.

 It is important to note that there are several types of massage and while there are Registered Massage Therapists, not all types of massage are accredited, and not all provinces have a governing body for massage therapists.
 At present, massage therapy is a regulated health profession in only four Canadian provinces: BC, Ontario, Newfoundland, and New Brunswick.
 There is no nationally recognized body or organization that evaluates or assures the quality of massage therapy in Canada.
 It’s best to look into the requirements surrounding massage therapy in the province you seek treatment in.